What exactly is parallax in a scope? How can a scope be parallax free?

 The presence of parallax in the scope has an effect on the accuracy of the shot.

-Combining Picture 1 and 2, we replace objects A and B with a reticle and an image (Picture 4).
-When the reticle and image are not in the same plane, the center of the reticle will only aim at the target when viewed directly in front of you.
-As soon as we change the angle or move the head or eye position slightly, the position of the center point aiming will change, and therefore the point of impact will also change.
+Combining Picture 1 and 2, we replace objects A and B with the reticle and the image (Picture 4).
+When they sit on different planes, the reticle points at the target only when we look straight through the scope.
+Once we change the viewing angle or shift our head, the reticle’s center moves, and the point of impact shifts with it.

-When the reticle and the image are almost on the same plane, the center of the aiming point is always locked on the target no matter how we change the angle or move our head or eye sight, ensuring the accuracy of the point of impact.
+When the reticle and the image sit on almost the same plane, the aiming point stays locked on the target.
+It holds steady no matter how we change the angle or move our head, which keeps the point of impact consistent.

 Parallax exists and free parallax scope expalined